Lanayx/Oxpecker/src/Oxpecker/README.md

     validatePreconditions eTagHeader (Some lastModified) >=> text content
 ```

 The `validatePreconditions` middleware takes in two optional parameters - an `eTag` and a `lastMofified` date time value - which will be used to validate a conditional HTTP request.
-If all conditions can be met, or if no conditions have been submitted, then the `next` http handler (of the Giraffe pipeline) will get invoked.
+If all conditions can be met, or if no conditions have been submitted, then the `next` http handler (of the Oxpecker pipeline) will get invoked.
 Otherwise, if one of the pre-conditions fails or if the resource hasn't changed since the last check, then a `412 Precondition Failed` or a `304 Not Modified` response will get returned.

 The [ETag (Entity Tag)](https://tools.ietf.org/html/rfc7232#section-2.3) value is an opaque identifier assigned by a web server to a specific version of a resource found at a URL.
 The [Last-Modified](https://tools.ietf.org/html/rfc7232#section-2.2) value provides a timestamp indicating the date and time at which the origin server believes the selected representation was last modified.